Okira-E/goreports/README.md

 To list all reports, send a GET request to GoReports' server at `/report/list` endpoint.

+## Limitations

+- Footers and headers may overlap with the generated page numbers if the positioning are the same
+- Errors currently are being returned written inside the PDF.
+This will be fixed in the future
+- Handlebars helper functions are not supported as should be compiled into GoReport's binary

 ## Contributing

 Pull requests are always welcomed and encouraged.
 For major changes, please open an issue first to discuss what you would like to change.